blonded04/composable-parallel-scheduler-microbench/README.md

 bash first-time-run.sh N
 ```

 Where `N` is number of CPUs **on 1 NUMA node**.
 It will produce a folder microresults with raw `.json` files and plots in png and svg format.

+You can also use `another-run.sh` instead of `first-time-run.sh` if you've already ran `first-time-run.sh`: it doesn't spend time to initialize `conda` environment.

 # Hybrid work distribution for parallel programs